-Save the Children works in over 120 countries, which means that we can respond to disasters whenever and wherever they happen.
+Save the Children works in 117 countries, which means that we can respond to disasters whenever and wherever they happen.
 Our job is to save lives and to ensure children and their families are protected.
 After the acute phase of the emergency, Save the Children helps to ensure children and families can recover from the losses, restore their lives and build their resilience for years to come.

 We work with at-risk communities, local partners and governments, so we can act rapidly and reduce disaster risks for children.